CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Results

 The NQ model demonstrates high reconstruction quality, as well as strong generalization ability as it achieves similar performance on the other five evaluation datasets compared with the training dataset (Figure~\ref{fig:fig1}).

-\subsection{Neural population dynamics forecasting}
+\subsection{Neural Population Dynamics Forecasting}

 In simulated data and single-session experiments, CalM consistently outperforms strong baselines.
 In multi-session experiments, CalM remains competitive with POCO on both held-in and held-out datasets.
+Additionally, CalM performs comparably to POCO on the additional mouse dataset, but slightly worse on the \textit{C. elegans} dataset (Table~\ref{tab:forecasting_sun},~\ref{tab:forecasting_atanas}).
 Notably, these results are achieved without directly optimizing CalM on raw traces or employing task-specific forecasting supervision.
 Furthermore, CalM handles variable forecasting horizons more flexibly than POCO, which is constrained by a fixed, predefined forecasting window (Figure~\ref{fig:fig3}).